 Semiconductor shortages and price increases are the norms in 2021.
-BYD Semiconductor announced its price increase and it will be implemented on 1st July due to the chip out of stock.
+BYD Semiconductor announced its price increase and it will be implemented on 1st July due to the chip being out of stock.

 Recently, BYD Semiconductor issued a price increase notification letter to customers, stating that the company has decided to adjust the price of IPM and IGBT single-tube products from July 1, 2021, with an increase of not less than 5%, and orders are in transit and unpaid from today.
 According to the new price.